nag9s/Ethereum-Notes/web3.md

-Species a way for the browser to talk to the blockchain
+Species a way for the browser to talk to the blockchain.

+Web3 js is one such library that simplifies connecting to the Ethereum nodes

 ![](/assets/web31.png)